minorua/TileLayerPlugin/README.md

 * url: URL of tile map.
 Special strings "{x}", "{y}" and "{z}" will be replaced with tile coordinates and zoom level that are calculated with current map view.

 Options
 * yOriginTop: Origin location of tile matrix.
-1 if origin is top (Google Maps compatible), 0 if origin is bottom (TMS).
+1 if origin is top-left (Google Maps compatible), 0 if origin is bottom-left (TMS).
 Default is 1.
 * zmin, zmax: Minimum/Maximum value of zoom level.
 Default values: zmin=10, zmax=15.
 * xmin, ymin, xmax, ymax: Layer extent in degrees (longitude/latitude).
 Note: Valid range of y in Pseudo Mercator projection is from about -85.05 to about 85.05.